Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Target**

 Graduating from the University of Glasgow, UK, Dr. Yunjie Zhang is now a postdoctoral student in Environmental Ethics at the School of Philosophy, Fudan University.
-Studying abroad for years, she has gained an innovative insight into the environmental ethics related to human behaviors.
+Studying abroad for years, she has gained a unique insight into the environmental ethics related to human behaviors.

 **Action**